This guest post was written by LeAnna Weller Smith: Executive Creative Director, Weller Smith Design (and our resident Design Expert!)

 This shows that you don't have to fall within the tried and true color palettes for your brand.
 Most beauty brands might follow the Feminine palette but using my bold colors and subdued grounding colors, it really brings my beauty brand to a whole new level!

-So there you have it, you have created your first color palette — congratulations!
+So there you have it, you've created your first color palette — congratulations!

-To keep you inspired, enter your email below for a couple of downloads that I created to help you on your way to defining your own "perfect" color palette!
+To keep you inspired, grab the Color Inspiration Kit below.
+I created this to help you on your way to defining your own "perfect" color palette!